Battle of Vapniarka: Battle

+Prelude

+In order to approach Vapniarka, on 16-17 July elements of the Ukrainian 8th Black Sea Regiment under command of colonel Tsarenko advanced on Red Army positions near Komarhorod.
+After establishing control over the village, Ukrainian troops started advancing towards Vapniarka, aiming to surround the numerically superior enemy force from three sides.
+On 17 July the 7th Bluecoat Regiment captured the village of Vapniarka, and on the next day established control over Kyslytske.
+However, the Reds eventually reestablished control over the latter settlement, attacking its civilians for alleged support of the Ukrainian side.
+The 8th Black Sea Regiment, meanwhile, advanced towards Antopil, and was able to capture the village after receiving support of the Bluecoats several days later.

-On 22 of July, Ukrainian forces began a successful offensive, as a result of which, Vapniarka and the neighbouring cities of Tomashpil and Komarhorod were captured.
-However, the Bolsheviks counterattacked and recaptured a station later.
-On 26 of July, Ukrainians during their offensive captured the villages of Tsapivka and Kolodianka, while continuing their advance towards Vapniarka.
+On 22 of July, Ukrainian forces began a new offensive, as a result of which, Vapniarka and the neighbouring settlements of Tomashpil and Komarhorod were captured.
+However, the Bolsheviks counterattacked and recaptured the station.

+Fighting for Vapniarka station

+On 26 of July, Ukrainians captured the villages of Tsapivka and Kolodianka, while continuing their advance towards Vapniarka.
 Despite the fact that Bolshevik forces managed to temporarily halt the Ukrainian offensive, on the same day Ukrainian 7th Blue regiment captured Vapniarka station with a bold attack.
+During the next days, the station changed hands several times.

+A key event in the battle was the Ukrainian capture of Verbova on 26 July.
+Left unguarded by the Bolsheviks, the village lay on a railway line to Kryzhopil, which was used to transfer Red Army units to Vapniarka.
+At 17:00 on the same day, Ukrainian command ordered to destroy the railway.
+Simultaneously, the Bluecoats started an attack on Vapniarka from the southwest, supported by an improvised armoured train created by putting a simple cannon on a railway platform.
+This action resulted in panic among the Bolsheviks, leading to their retreat from the station.

-Next days, the station has changed hands several times.
-On a night of 27-28 of July, the Reds began a counterattack, which forced the UPA to retreat.
+On the night of 27-28 of July, the Reds began a counterattack, which forced the UPA to retreat.
 However, on the morning of the same day the station was again recaptured by the Ukrainians.
 Further Bolshevik attacks on the station continued until July 31 and were unsuccessful.

 Aftermath

-The victory at Vapniarka was a great success for the Ukrainian army, as it managed to significantly defeat the 45th Rifle division and capture the station, which was strategically important point of Ukrainian summer campaign.
-The 3rd Ukrainian division got it's nickname "Iron Division" after the capture of Vapniarka due to their bravery that was shown during the battle.
+The victory at Vapniarka was a great success for the Ukrainian army, as it managed to significantly defeat the 45th Rifle division and capture the station, which was a strategically important point of the Ukrainian summer campaign.
+The 3rd Ukrainian division got its nickname "Iron Division" after the capture of Vapniarka due to their bravery that was shown during the battle.